Skip to content

 1. Costs

-A promotion can be expensive, especially with large-scale advertising or high-profile sponsorships.
-Small businesses may need help to allocate funds for extensive promotional campaigns.
+It can be expensive, especially with large-scale advertising or high-profile sponsorships.
+Small businesses may need help allocating funds for extensive campaigns.

 2. Miscommunication